We use our hands every day, from texting to cooking to giving high fives. So how do we keep our palms and digits in good working shape?

 Grab a soft ball and hold it in your palm, squeezing it as hard as you can without causing your hands pain.
 Hold this position for three to five seconds, and then release.
 Work up to repeating this exercise 10 to 12 times for each of your hands.
 Continue this exercise two to three times weekly, but rest approximately two days before your next session.
 This exercise will provide the ability to hold things without dropping them, as well as help you open door knobs throughout your day.

-“Grabbing a squeeze ball may also exacerbate pain from arthritis,” says Rachel Lefebvre, MD, an orthopaedic surgeon at Keck Medicine of USC and assistant professor of clinical orthopaedic surgery at the Keck School of Medicine of USC.
+“Grabbing a squeeze ball may also exacerbate pain from arthritis,” says Rachel Lefebvre, MD, an orthopedic surgeon at Keck Medicine of USC.
 “It can be a good idea to check with your physician before using tools like a squeeze ball or hand grip strengthener.”

 With each hand, independently make a gentle fist, then wrap your thumb across your fingers.
 Hold this position for up to one minute, then release and spread open all of your fingers as wide as you can.
 Repeat this exercise three to fives times with each hand.
 This can help you increase your range of motion.